Summary

 “I always advise parents when the student is going off to college, unless you’re 100 percent sure they’re responsible, the first credit card that student should have is yours,” says Mike Sullivan, former director of education for Take Charge America, a Phoenix-based nonprofit financial education and consumer debt service organization.

-If your parent has good credit, piggybacking will give your credit a boost.
-It will also reduce the risks associated with having your own credit card, since the primary account holder will be able to monitor spending.
+Becoming an authorized user on a parent’s account can help build good credit by “piggybacking” on the good financial habits of family members.
+If your parent has good credit, becoming an authorized user on their credit card account will likely give your credit a boost.
+It will also reduce the risks associated with having your own credit card, since the primary account holder is the person who’s ultimately responsible for paying the credit card bill.

 2. Open up your own credit card